 One pressing merger threat is widespread digital platform acquisitions of much smaller firms.
 Many of these acquisitions do not fit into the framework that the antitrust Agencies apply.
 First, the acquisitions of competitors typically involve firms that are too small to trigger scrutiny under existing law.
 Many troublesome acquisitions involve complementary products, such as when a platform acquires a technology that improves its messaging abilities or augments its product line.
 The principal threat is potential competition: these acquisitions foreclose the possibility that these firms will grow into significant players themselves.
 Analyzing platform acquisitions will require more categorical treatment of a class of practices, as antitrust currently does with its per se rule.
 One promising solution would be to prohibit such acquisitions broadly, but permit dominant firms to obtain nonexclusive rights in acquired technology.

 Finally, I offer some thoughts about the wisdom of two-agency antitrust enforcement, as well as current policy conflicts between the Antitrust Division and the Federal Trade Commission on digital competition issues.

 Hovenkamp, Herbert J., "House Judiciary Inquiry into Competition in Digital Markets: Statement" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2181.